 For those in that group unaware of exactly what forex trading is, here’s a quick refresher.

 Forex – or 'FX' for short – stands for foreign exchange, and it’s where currency trading happens 24 hours a day, 5 days a week.
-FX is the largest financial market in the world and is incredibly accessible, with traders having the ability to trade from anywhere, at any time.
+The foreign exchange market is the largest financial market in the world and is incredibly accessible, with traders having the ability to trade from anywhere, at any time.

 Forex trading in its most basic form is the buying and selling of currencies to make a profit.
 A forex trader will speculate on a currency pair either increasing or decreasing in value.
 This decision determines whether they buy or sell the pair.

 While it is true that forex trading can be risky and unpredictable, that’s also what makes it attractive to some investors.
 Unpredictability or volatility in trading is what creates opportunities, and opportunities in forex trading can result in either profits or losses depending on the side of the trade you are on.

 Here’s our complete list of the top benefits and advantages of forex trading that many people may not be aware of.
 See the comprehensive gifographic at the end of the page for a complete overview of this list.